 \section{Previous Work}

-Counter-speech in hateful conversations is an argumentative appeal that attempts to challenge and contrast the hateful point ~\citep{Gagliardone2015-qf}.
-There have been attempts to study counter-speech by aspects of the content or conversation behaviors (human-based versus machine-generated).
-In this section, we detail related works by the type of content aspect they explored.
-Aspect refers to the core component of the counter-speech that the study investigated, which can be further categorized as emotion-based and non-emotion-based.
-Next, we discuss recent persuasion identification work and list the common techniques used in the field.
+Counterspeech to hateful conversations is an argumentative appeal that attempts to challenge and contrast the hateful point~\citep{Gagliardone2015-qf}.
+There have been attempts to study counterspeech by looking at the aspects of the content or conversation behaviors (human as opposed to machine-generated)~\citep{Gupta2023-oi,Sen2023-le}.
+In this section, we detail related works by the type of the content aspect that they explored.
+Essentially, aspect refers to the core component of the counterspeech that the study investigated, which can be further categorized as emotion-based and non-emotion-based.
+Following this, we discuss recent persuasion identification work and list the common techniques used in the field.